Sound Impressions

 One of the other key sound characteristics of the DX220/AMP1 MK II, an expansive soundstage, has been tweaked even more on the DX160.
 The DX220 made the DX200/AMP1 card sound a bit vague in placement.

 Now, on the DX160, the treble is not quite as extended, at least with the IEMs we tested including the Solaris, IT04, and the Rai Penta.
 There is a tiny bit of treble softness that I tend to prefer with my sources as well as a slightly flatter low-end when compared to AMP1 MKII.
-If you want absolute height and sparkle to go with it then the DX220 is the superior pairing, especially with the Rai Penta.

-However, the DX160 compensates by delivering on some incredible staging width for a mid-fi DAP that provides a stark comparison to the HiBy R5’s more intimate presentation.
+However, the DX160 compensates by delivering some incredible staging width for a mid-fi DAP that provides a stark comparison to the HiBy R5’s more intimate presentation.
 What I like most about the width is that it does not sound disjointed or unnatural to the point where the focus is lost.

-Comparing to the R5, vocal positioning is fairly neutral but the separation and excellent dynamic range prevent instruments and vocals from sounding “samey” and competing with each other.
+Compared to the R5, vocal positioning is fairly neutral but the separation and excellent dynamic range prevent instruments and vocals from sounding “samey” and competing with each other.
 Everything has a distinct and well-defined positioning with plenty of space and air to breathe.

-The staging on the DX160 is a great compliment to the richness of the Rai Penta, but even more so when you start playing with the PMEQ treble quantity which is where the Rai Penta could do with a push.
+The staging on the DX160 is a great compliment to the richness of the Rai Penta, but even more so when you start playing with the PMEQ treble quantity which is what the Rai Penta could do with a push.

 Balanced